marcintomczyk/FootballSimulator/README.md

  3. Under "WEB-INF" folder it is a file named "jboss-deployment-structure.xml"
   - without this file you will see only INFO levels (log4j) on the console.
   JBoss 7.1.1 requires this file with excluded log4j and slf4j (if used) for log4j/slf4j to work properly

+4. <f:ajax render=":teamsSelectionForm:display" />
+- does work properly if not used in composite components
+- does not work if used inside a component, use render="display" instead